wintercounter/mhy/docs/recipes-and-examples/package.json-overrides.md

 ## `babel`: Deep customization

+> Note: Babel support was replaced by SWC, but the example is still helpful.

 1. Change `preset-env` to produce `commonjs` modules
 2. Add `module.exports` statements to each module for default exports (from Babel v7 it is not being added anymore by default)
 3. Remove `regenerator-plugin`, it doesn't needed in `node`.